AnTiMatteIR/stash-docs/docs/index.md

 openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stash.key -out stash.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stash.server,IP:127.0.0.1) -subj /CN=stash.server
 ```

-This command would need customizing for your environment.
-[This link][opensslhelp] might be useful.
+This command would need customization for your environment.
+[This link][openssl-selfsigned-help] might be useful.

 Once you have a certificate and key file name them `stash.crt` and `stash.key` and place them in the `~/.stash` directory.
 Stash detects these and starts up using HTTPS rather than HTTP.